dariusaurius/igdctl/README.md

 # igdctl as Docker

-UPnP gateway port mapper with Docker for over *"Internet Gateway Device (IGD) Standardized Device Control Protocol"* based on PERL.
+Simple UPnP gateway port mapper for the *"Internet Gateway Device (IGD) Standardized Device Control Protocol"* based on PERL and started with Docker.

+The container uses the default gateway from the docker host and removes itself after execution.

 ## Installation